Florida Simple Divorce

-Once efiled the judge reviews the documents and mails the final judgement to you and your ex along with a copy of the parenting plan and marital settlement agreement typically within 45 days.
+Once efiled the judge reviews the documents and mails the final judgement to you and your ex in the mail within 30 days.

 This process is followed when the whereabouts of your ex are not known.
 The court submits an article on a local newspaper and runs it for 30 calendar days.
 Once it expires the newspaper submits the proof to the court and we submit the rest of the required documents.

 You will receive the final judgement in the mail within 2 months of the case being filed.